NEONScience/NEON-Data-Skills/tutorials/lidar/gridding-spatial-interpolation.md

 ### GrassGIS commands

-The following commands may be useful if you are woking with GrassGIS.
+The following commands may be useful if you are working with GrassGIS.

 * `v.surf.idw` - Surface interpolation from vector point data by Inverse Distance Squared Weighting
 * `v.surf.bspline` - Bicubic or bilinear spline interpolation with Tykhonov regularization